 In his will, William Kirkpatrick, a long time supporter of OHA, left funds to be used for an OHA building.
 In 1905, OHA purchased the former Central New York Telephone & Telegraph Company building at 311 Montgomery Street.
 This building was built only ten years earlier in 1895/6, but the telephone company had already outgrown it and had moved into its new building down the street at 321 Montgomery Street.

 Around 1980, OHA, in cooperation with Onondaga County, acquired its second building, coincidentally, also a former telephone company building, at 321 Montgomery Street.
 This large building was to be used for storage, offices, and to establish a public-friendly historical museum.
 For almost 25 years, the collections of OHA were split between these two Montgomery Street buildings.
 The archives and research center stayed at 311 and, for the most part, the artifacts and museum inhabited 321.
 In 2005, 311 was sold and the entirety of OHA’s collection was once again under one roof.

-Over the last ten years, OHA has worked to bring its building back to life, restoring the façade, installing new permanent exhibits, new temporary exhibit galleries, and expanding its Gift Gallery Museum Store.
-Today, OHA is more than a museum, providing an extensive services, research and educational centers, retail operations, the Skä•noñh – Great Law of Peace Center, the St. Marie Among the Iroquois Mission site museum, and countless exhibits throughout the community, OHA continues to grow in order to preserve and tell the stories of Onondaga County’s history.
+Over the years, OHA has worked to bring its building back to life, restoring the façade, installing new permanent exhibits, new temporary exhibit galleries, and expanding its Gift Gallery Museum Store.
+Today, OHA is more than a museum, providing an extensive services, research and educational centers, retail operations, the Skä•noñh – Great Law of Peace Center, the St. Marie Among the Iroquois Mission site museum, the Brewseum at Heritage Hill, and countless exhibits throughout the community.
+OHA continues to grow in order to preserve and tell the stories of Onondaga County’s history.